schilkp/Tonbandgeraet/docs/doc/porting.md

 must *all* be implemented for Tonbandgerät to function properly!

 ## `tband_portTIMESTAMP()`
+- Required: `YES`
+- Return type: `uint64_t`

 Get current value of the 64bit unsigned monotonic timestamp timer.
 The timer should have a resolution/frequency of `tband_portTIMESTAMP_RESOLUTION_NS` (see below).

 Note that the timer must be shared between all cores.
 Smaller timers are allowed, but the